False Imprisonment After Accused of Shoplifting

 Whitney, LLP’s attorneys help victims of false imprisonment fight back, file lawsuits and recover compensation for the humiliation, embarrassment and emotional distress of having your freedom taken away.

-Call us at 410 583 8000 or use our Online Quick Contact Form for your Free Consultation.
+Call us at 410 583 8000 or use our Online Quick Contact Form for your Legal Consultation.

 We represent individuals in false imprisonment claims across Maryland, including Baltimore, Columbia, Germantown, Silver Spring, Waldorf, Frederick, Ellicott City, Glen Burnie, Gaithersburg, Rockville, Bethesda, Dundalk, Towson, Bowie, Aspen Hill and Wheaton.